Click here to view the Water Main Replacement Map Application

 - Even though our system is newer and performing better than many, Fairfax Water's Board and staff recognize the need to effectively manage our underground assets to maintain a high level of service for our customers.
 In 2010, Fairfax Water began to look at this issue in a new light by incorporating service levels and other factors in the prioritization of funding for replacement.
 Using these factors, we were able to identify a target service level goal and estimate the funding that would be required over the next 75 years to maintain our distribution system performance in line with the top performing water systems in the country.

-- In 2011, our Distribution System Sustainability program included design and construction of 30 projects totaling almost 5 miles of main, as well as the design for the replacement of an additional mile of water main along Route 1 in the Mount Vernon District.
+- In 2020, our Distribution System Sustainability program includes design and construction of 37 projects totaling over 11 miles of main, as well as the replacement of an additional mile of water main along Route 7 in the Baileys Crossroads Area.

 - By 2025, the DSS Program annual budget is anticipated to exceed $25 million.